-Risk Identified Procedure in place to manage risk Risk of harm to of a child through lack of supervision supervised at all times by therapist/staff/volunteers, Gardai or associated school /or youth work staff; 2.
-Recruitment/selection procedures ensure a person's suitability to work with children/young people; 3.
-Procedures are in place for reporting concerns to statutory agencies in accordance with Children's Risk of harm of bullying of a child by an older child / peer First.
-Children/young people using our service are predominantly on a one-to-one basis in therapy and accompaniment.
+Risk Identified Procedure in place to manage risk Risk of hurt or harm from staff or volunteers of DRCC Risk of harm to a child through social media/internet use DRCC operates a safe recruitment policy.
+Staff and volunteers who regularly and consistently engage in relevant work or activities with children or vulnerable persons are Garda vetted in accordance with current legislation1.
+All staff and volunteers sign an agreement that they will comply with DRCC's Child Safeguarding, Protection and Welfare Policy and Procedures.
+All staff and volunteers working with children/young people in the counselling, accompaniment and other services are trained in Children's First and have received training in working with vulnerable people.
+All staff are subject to regular manager supervision to ensure policies are adhered to.
+When an allegation of abuse against a staff or volunteer are made, the protection of the child is first and paramount consideration and procedures are in place in the main child safeguarding policy.
+Children/young people engaging in our services through counselling, workshops and accompaniment do not use social media and internet as part of these services; Children/young people using our service are supervised by therapists, accompaniment staff, volunteers, Gardai and school or youth work staff in case of workshops.
+Risk Identified Procedure in place to manage risk https://revisedacts.lawreform.ie/eli/2012/act/47/revised/en/html#SCHED1 supervised at all times by therapist/staff/volunteers, Gardai or associated school /or youth work staff; Recruitment/selection procedures ensure a person's suitability to work with children/young people; Procedures are in place for reporting concerns to statutory agencies in accordance with Children's First. peer predominantly on a one-to-one basis in therapy and accompaniment.
 In workshops, in schools or with youth work settings, the children/young/people are under the supervision of the school or youth work staff and associated policies; Recruitment/selection procedures ensure person's suitability to work with children/young people; Procedure in place for reporting concerns to statutory agency in accordance with Children's First.
 Risk of harm to a child through the use of unauthorised photography DRCC does not use photographs on our websites or in other online/hard copy publications of young people that could can pose a direct and indirect risk to them.
-Risk of harm to a child by a visitor to the service A child/young person visiting DRCC is always accompanied by a parent or guardian or by the gardai in SATU; Reception staff, therapists and accompaniment workers receive training on specific processes and engagement with children/young people.
-Delay in our ability to offer counselling and support to under 18's on the waiting list who have suicidal ideation or are self- harming A priority list exists where children/young people can to be seen as soon as possible given the constraints of our staffing level; Work on coping and self- management skills in the initial session by the counsellor and provision of information regarding other supports the child/young person can access while waiting Lobby for increased funding to enable us to better deal with waiting list.
-Lack of understanding and implementation by staff and volunteers in identifying and reporting child protection issues that arise throughout the various services or outreach activities Clear procedures and guidance for identifying and responding are set out in DRCC Child Safeguarding, Protection & Welfare Policies and Procedures.
+A child/young person visiting DRCC is always accompanied by a parent or guardian or by the gardai in SATU; Reception staff, therapists and accompaniment workers receive training on specific processes and engagement with children/young people. support to under 18's on the waiting list who have suicidal ideation or are self- harming A priority list exists where children/young people can to be seen as soon as possible given the constraints of our staffing level; Work on coping and self- management skills in the initial session by the counsellor and provision of information regarding other supports the child/young person can access while waiting Lobby for increased funding to enable us to better deal with waiting list. and volunteers in identifying and reporting child protection issues that arise throughout the various services or outreach activities Clear procedures and guidance for identifying and responding are set out in DRCC Child Safeguarding, Protection & Welfare Policies and Procedures.
 Regular training and information on child protection issues provided to staff and volunteers.
 Increased liaison with local social workers and Tusla personnel.
 Quarterly meetings with the DLP to review cases and implementing processes where gaps in staff or volunteer knowledge is arising.
+Risk Identified Procedure in place to manage risk